Skip to main content

 Table of Contents

-Athens International Airport (ATH) sits about 33 km east of the city center.
-Getting into Athens is straightforward, with options ranging from €6 to €55+ depending on your budget and preferences.
+One of the first questions everyone asks about Athens: “How do I get from the airport to my hotel?”
+Good news — it’s straightforward.
+Athens International Airport (ATH) sits about 33 km east of the city center, and you’ve got options ranging from €6 to €55+ depending on your budget and how much you care about comfort after a flight.

 Quick Comparison